When it comes to roof garden ideas, it’s important to get the right mix of materials and planting for creating a space with year-round interest.

-4. Keep the space safe
+9. Keep the space safe

 The balcony or terrace needs to be in good condition too – by law, the sides must measure at least 1100mm high, so you can’t fall over the edge.

-5. Install a green roof
+10. Install a green roof

-Green roofs, often planted with lightweight sedums, can add a rustic, weathered look to a new-build or outbuilding as well as offering a safe haven for bees, insects and other wildlife.
+Green roofs, often planted with lightweight sedums, can add a rustic, weathered look to a new-build or outbuilding, as well as offering a safe haven for bees, insects and other wildlife.

 First introduced in Berlin in the 1880s to protect bitumen roofs from fire in hot weather, living roofs are now a popular way to add another dimension of green space to a garden, particularly urban gardens and new-builds that aim to blend with the surrounding environment.